SebaTeam9/sebamaster-nostradamus-backend/README.md

-# sebamaster-movie-backend application
+# sebamaster-nostradamus-backend application

-sebamaster-movie-frontend application can be found [here](https://bitbucket.org/sebischair/sebamaster-movie-frontend)
+The foundation for this code can be found [here](https://bitbucket.org/sebischair/sebamaster-movie-frontend)

 ## Prerequisites